Lechatroger/microbit_BLE_services_nodes/README.md

 ## 3.3.
 Raspberry PI

-Once you have all prerequisites done for the Raspberry, you should be able to load the Node-RED nodes.

-### 3.3.1.
-Find IDs
+If you haven't imported our nodes with the clipboard, but did with the function library (cf: 2.1), you should follow these steps.
+Else, you can read next chapter **3.3.1.
+Find IDs**.

 >To do:
 >- Add a 'function' node to your flow in Node-RED and open the function
 >- 'Open library...' -> Microbit_nodes -> Upload **Find_IDs**
+>
+>- The same way you did for Find_IDs, upload the Param_Microbit node.
+>- The same way you did for Find_IDs and ParamMicrobit, upload the Microbit node.

->- You can rename the function as Find IDs
+### 3.3.1.
+Find IDs

 Find_IDs is a node that discovers all Microbits.
 It returns in the Node-RED terminal the IDs and the addresses of each of them.
 It also returns the addresses and IDs in the payload of its output.
 The figure below shows how the Find_IDs node is used.